How the Pandemic Has Put Customer Loyalty up for Grabs

 “If the brand was able to stay top of mind and provide resources or content that was useful or appreciated, then it’s definitely likely,” she said.
 “If not, then it might mean the brand needs to return focus to a strong push for acquisition and win-back versus ongoing retention.”

-Hyken saidmany of the trends we are seeing were already in the works and that nothing that is happening now is the result of a new invention.
+Hyken said many of the trends we are seeing were already in the works and that nothing that is happening now is the result of a new invention.
 “There's a lot of curbside delivery, curbside service delivery service, touch lists, touchless service, cashless transactions — all this would have happened in the next three to five years,” he said.It took customers a few months to get used to the new normal, but now that they have come to recognize the convenience of shopping for groceries online, for example, they will be unlikely to go back to shopping in store.
 These are the consumer behaviors likely to remain long after the pandemic is over, Hyken said.

 “People found out just how easy it is to use Instacart,” he said.
 “Why would they go back for the typical grocery delivery?”